Wawel Castle Tours

 What is the best time to visit wawel castle to avoid crowds?

-Is wawel castle accessible for wheelchair users?
+Is wawel castle accessible for visitors with disabilities?

-Can I take photographs inside the wawel castle exhibitions?
+Can I take photos inside wawel castle?

 What should I not bring to wawel castle?